As you may be aware there have been a number of changes happening nationally to the way GCSEs are delivered and assessed.

 More details about each subject are available through the ‘curriculum’ section of the website.

-Students in Years 7-9 will sit their final examinations in 2018, 2019 and 2020.
-They will sit new specifications in a whole range of subjects as new courses are phased in.
-Those examinations will all be graded on the 1-9 assessment framework.
+Students who sat their exams in 2018, and those who will sit their final examinations in 2019 and 2020 will undertake the new specifications in a whole range of subjects as new courses are phased in.

 How will GCSE grades change?